-Her particular research interests include:
+Her particular research and clinical interests include:

 - Treatments for recurrent ovarian, fallopian tube and primary peritoneal carcinomas

 - Clinical trials of novel treatments for patients with primary or recurrent ovarian cancer

 - Genetic risks of ovarian, breast, and uterine cancer.

 |Dr. McGonigle speaks out about Surgical Management of Ovarian Cancer: Challenges and Opportunitiese.

 |Dr. McGonigle talks about BRCA testing on KIRO radio.
 Listen now...